ekuecks/Russian90A/midterm.md

     - Archpriest Avvakum became the leader of the Old Believers
     - Old Believers only recognize saints canonized before the schism
     - Russian Orthodoxy as the religion of the chosen people (Third Rome)
+        * Byzantium fell to the Turks in 1453
+        * Constantinople was Second Rome
     - Keeping the flame of true faith
     - Cross with 2 fingers instead of 3
     - Kneel, not just bow